Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: INTRODUCTION

-\sect{relworks}{Related works}{Related works} We now wish to situate this work in the context of the literature, especially that on solutions to the Einstein equations that display a {\it concentration\/} of the incoming data in at least one direction.
+We now wish to situate this work in the context of the literature, especially that on solutions to the Einstein equations that display a {\it concentration\/} of the incoming data in at least one direction.

-\cdu{u} \cduu{{\underline{\cdu}}} The starting point of the many studies in this circle of questions is the landmark work of Christodoulou [\refchristodoulou].
-The initial data used in [\refchristodoulou] can be described as follows: we consider initial data supported on a pair of null hypersurfaces of topology $\bS^2 \times [0, 1)$, bifurcating from a sphere ${\cal S}$.
-The ingoing null hypersurface $\{\cduu = 0\}$ is assumed to be the Minkowski cone, and the outgoing null hypersurface is where the large data is imposed, over a short interval: in terms of our parameter $\park$ (which is essentially Christodoulou's $\delta^{-1}$), his initial data is large over the `short pulse' interval $\cduu \in [0, \park^{-1}]$ in the outgoing null hypersurface $\{\cdu = 0\}$.
-To compare the size of the data, we use the second fundamental form $\chihat$, which in [\refchristodoulou] satisfies the upper and lower bounds
+The starting point of the many studies in this circle of questions is the landmark work of Christodoulou \cite{christodoulou}.
+The initial data used in \cite{christodoulou} can be described as follows.\footnote{It is also possible, following \cite{klainrod}, to describe the initial data as being given on a pair of intersecting null cones.
+Such a description would suggest analogies to the present work which are misleading.} Consider a single null cone originating from a point $o$.
+The initial data on this cone are Minkowskian up to some null parameter value $\qucduuz$, followed by large data imposed over the short interval $[\qucduuz, \qucduuz + \delta]$, where $\delta$ corresponds in our setting to $\qupark^{-1}$.
+In this context, `large' means in particular that the shear satisfies, on this `short-pulse' interval,